 The procedures for the Supervisory Board are approved by the Supervisory Board.
-The procedures of the Supervisory Board contains the structure of the Board, the rules for obligations and responsibilities of board members, the rights and authorisation of the board, the rules for preparing, calling and holding the meeting, and furthermore it contains the rules for making resolutions within the frames of the meeting and aside of it in writing, and the rules on minutes of making resolutions, and its documentation.
+The procedures of the Supervisory Board contain the structure of the Board, the rules for obligations and responsibilities of board members, the rights and authorisation of the board, the rules for preparing, calling and holding the meeting, and furthermore it contains the rules for making resolutions within the frames of the meeting and aside of it in writing, and the rules on minutes of making resolutions, and its documentation.
 The Supervisory Board convenes as often as required for the effective performance of its duties.
 The employee delegates have the same rights and obligations as other members of the Supervisory Board.
 The Supervisory Board shall adopt its resolutions by the support of the majority of the attendees.

-The Supervisory Board had 6 meeting in 2023, and in further 27 occasions it made resolutions in writing.
+The Supervisory Board had 6 meetings in 2024, and in further 37 occasions it made resolutions in writing.

-Among others the Supervisory Board has on its agenda the making resolutions on assembling of the General Meeting, approving the documents to be proposed on the annual general meeting, accepting the financial statements according the accounting law and proposal for use of after tax profit, approving the financial plan, reports on management, quarterly reports on the Company's financial situation and business policies.
+Among others the Supervisory Board has on its agenda the making resolutions on assembling of the General Meeting and compiling the agendas, approving the documents to be proposed on the annual general meeting, accepting the financial statements according the accounting law and proposal for use of after-tax profit, the payment of interim dividends and dividends, approving the financial plan, reports on management, quarterly reports on the Company's financial situation and business policies.
 The board approved the Company's Remuneration Policy.
 The Supervisory Board furthermore discussed the proposals and report for the General Meeting, acknowledged the regular and ad hoc reports prepared for it, the compliance, the anti-money-laundering and the safe guard officer's reports, the internal audit and quarterly risk reports.